modulooblongata/react-youtube-api/README.md

-# A Redux Application Using:
+# A React Application Using:
 - Google's YouTube API
 - Lodash for search throttling